asphodelian/M448-Project/README.md

 ## Within the Repo
 1. Plots
 - This hold all the R plots I have made for this project
-- It's seprated by the original dataset and the edited dataset
+- It's separated by the original dataset and the edited dataset
+2. Presentation
+- This holds all the presentations I've made for this project (new & old)
+- You'll find a pdf and two pptx here
 2. Project Code
 - This holds all the coding files I have made for the project
 - There are glm fits, progress report versions, project code, visuals